-Implementing the ISO 9001 Standard as a Lean Quality Management System (QMS) can improve your business.
-It can make your organization more effective, and therefore more competitive.
-While ISO Certification is a lofty goal, a Lean ISO implementation is worth far more than that.
+Implementing the ISO 9001 Standard as a Lean Quality Management System (QMS) will improve your business, make your organization more effective, and therefore more competitive.
+While ISO Certification is a lofty goal, a Lean ISO implementation is worth far more than just getting certified.
 (See “Top Ten Reasons Why You Need ISO 9001“).

 Bizmanualz Lean ISO Approach